okoook/UnstopScrollViewPager/README.md

 # UnstopScrollViewPager
-fix a problem: when autoscrollviewpager is not located at the top page, scroll/fling up and down will cause autoscrollviewpagerto stop.
+problem: when autoscrollviewpager is not located at the top page, scroll/fling up and down will cause autoscrollviewpager to stop.
+fix: rewrite MotionEvent.ACTION_MOVE handling under onTouchEvent(MotionEvent)